Engineers Museum: Salpa Centre

-The parties have been cooperation in developing the Bunker Museum, Engineers Museum and Salpa Line Museum with the support of the European union structural funds for less than a decade.
+The parties have been cooperation in developing the Bunker Museum, Engineers Museum and Salpa Line Museum with the support of the European Union structural funds for less than a decade.

 On the Salpa defence line there will be organised annually a hiking tour.
 The 19th Salpa trekking was to take place in 2012 from 29 June to 1 July.
-The Salpa defence line is in some parts relatively good condition as it was never needed due to the truce of 5 September 1944 and Moscow Armistice, 19 September 1944, which ended the co-belligerence of Finland with the Greater German Realm and made the Lapland War inevitable.
+The Salpa defence line is in some parts relatively good condition as it was never needed due to the truce of 5 September 1944 and the Moscow Armistice on 19 September 1944, which ended the co-belligerence of Finland with the Greater German Realm and made the Lapland War inevitable.